8 Block Volume Storage Overview

 Block Volumes provide high-performance network storage capacity that supports a broad range of I/O intensive workloads.

-You can use block volumes to expand the storage capacity of your compute instances, to provide durable and persistent data storage that can be migrated across compute instances, and to host large databases.
+A block volume is a detachable block storage device that allows you to dynamically expand the storage capacity of your compute instances, provide durable and persistent data storage that can be migrated across compute instances, and host large databases.

 The Block Volume service enables you to group multiple volumes in a volume group.
 Volume groups simplify the process to create backups and clones.
 For more information, see Block Volume Groups.